Ofgeha-Gelana/MettaLogic/Readme.md

 # Forward Chainer

-A MeTTa-based project to evaluate iCog Labs interns and determine if they become staff members or professional coffee tasters.
+A MeTTa-based project to evaluate iCog Labs interns and determine if they become staff members or Rejected.

 ## Overview
 This project uses MeTTa (Meta Type Theory) to evaluate whether an intern at iCog Labs qualifies to become a staff member.
 The evaluation is based on the following rules: